-Although the helmet’s fastening system does allow for adjustability, certain mountain bike helmet brands will be superior in their moulded fit for specific riders.
+Although the helmet’s fastening system does allow for adjustability, certain mountain bike helmet brands will be superior in their molded fit for specific riders.
 The only way to know is by trying on a few different brands and feeling which is most comfortable for your cranial profile.

-4. How to choose an MTB helmet: Rotational protection
+4. Rotational protection

 Depending on your dominant riding climate and geography, you might want a visor.
 Although a visor is less aerodynamic, it does have the benefit of shading you during a warm day in open terrain.
 It is also handy when descending a technical trail into a setting sun, with the visor capable of blocking some of the direct sunlight which could blind you at a critical moment, when rolling into a technical trail feature.

-Fixed visors aren’t sensible for those riders who wish to prioritise efficiency above all else.
+Fixed visors aren’t sensible for those riders who wish to prioritize efficiency above all else.
 For mountain bikers who live in particularly windy areas and ride on open dual tracks at higher average cadence speeds, a visor can be annoying, with the wind snatching at it.
 Adjustable and removable visors are preferable.

-We’ve established which comfort features you should evaluate, depending your local riding area’s climate, but what about the helmet’s reason for being: safety?
+We’ve established which comfort features you should evaluate, depending on your local riding area’s climate, but what about the helmet’s reason for being: safety?
 The helmets on our list have all passed fundamental validation, but there are newer technologies that can assist you in the unfortunate scenario of a crash.